 A Brief History of the German Shepherd Breed

 When the United States entered World War I in 1917, anything associated with Germany became unpopular.
 For this reason, the AKC altered the name of the breed to Shepherd Dog and the German Shepherd Dog Club dropped the “German” from its title.
-In Europe, the name of the breed was changed to Alsatian.
+In Europe, the name of this large breed was changed to Alsatian.
 In 1930, the AKC restored the breed’s original designation.

-About the German Shepherd Breed
+All About the German Shepherd Breed

 Lauded as “dogkind’s finest all-purpose worker” by the AKC, the breed is defined by its gracefully curved outline and easy natural gait.
 As smart or smarter than virtually any other breed, this steadfast guardian can learn numerous commands and carry them out without flinching.